nsiraje/INST126-Fall2020/README.md

   if you choose subtraction, it will subtract the inputed values.

   If you chose multiplication, it will multiply the inputed values.
+(For the third value, it says input one instead of zero because if you dont have a third input, by putting 1 it wont affect your answer since multiplying anything by zero will give you zero)

   If you choose division, it will divide the inputed values.